WHAT IS COLLABORATIVE DIVORCE?

 Negotiations in a Collaborative Divorce will address all of the issues that need to be resolved including finances, property, child custody, child support, spousal support and any other issue that is important to that particular family.

-If the parties are ultimately unable to arrive at an agreement on all of the issues, the collaborative attorneys will withdraw from the process and litigation attorneys can be retained to take the matter to court.
+If the parties are ultimately unable to arrive at an agreement on all of the issues, the collaborative attorneys and other professionals will withdraw from the process and litigation attorneys can be retained to take the matter to court.

 - Better for your children.
 Children are given a voice in the process, alleviating potential trauma that sometimes lasts for generations.

 - Focus on the future.
-Collaboration changes the notion of divorce from adversarial and win/lose to a problem-solving constructive process.
+Collaboration changes the notion of divorce from win/lose to a problem-solving constructive process that produces a comprehensive, durable agreement.

 The attorneys and other professionals who practice Collaborative Divorce do this work because we know that divorce doesn't mean having to suffer the emotional and financial turmoil with which it is often associated.

-Collaborative attorneys, who are members of the New York Association of Collaborative Professionals, are required to have practiced in family and divorce law and be trained in mediation and the collaborative process as well.
-The divorce coaches and financial professionals are also required to have mediation and collaborative training.
+Collaborative attorneys, who are also members of the New York Association of Collaborative Professionals, are required to have practiced in family and divorce law and be trained in mediation and the collaborative process as well.

 These other collaborative professionals include: